Panama Food Guide

 vegetarian

 MEDIUM AVAILABILITYVegetarian options are becoming increasingly available in larger cities and tourist areas.
 Traditional cuisine relies heavily on meat and seafood, but restaurants are adapting to offer more plant-based choices.
-Clearly communicate your dietary needs to ensure a vegetarian meal.
+Rice and beans (arroz con guandú), patacones (fried plantains), yuca dishes, corn-based foods widely available.
+Panama City has vegetarian restaurants in Casco Viejo and upscale neighborhoods.
+Clearly communicate your dietary needs to ensure vegetarian meals.

 vegan

 LOW AVAILABILITYVegan options are less common than vegetarian ones.
 While some restaurants may offer vegan-friendly dishes, it's essential to inquire about ingredients and preparation methods.
-Be prepared to explain veganism clearly.
+Traditional cooking often uses animal fats, dairy in desserts.
+Panama City has limited vegan cafes (Green Market, Loving Hut).
+Coconut-based Caribbean dishes in Bocas del Toro may be vegan-friendly.
+Be prepared to explain veganism clearly in Spanish.

 Common Allergens